-To qualify for federal tax credits in any amount under the federal Low Income Housing Tax Credit (LIHTC) program, an affordable housing project must have enough Qualified Units to meet the Minimum Set Aside: either 20% or 40% of project units, depending on the owner's election.
+To qualify for federal tax credits in any amount under the federal Low Income Housing Tax Credit (LIHTC) program, an affordable housing project must have enough LIHTC qualified units to meet the minimum set aside: either 20% or 40% of project units, as elected by the owner on IRS Form 8609.

-To claim the maximum amount of tax credits allocated, the Owner must have enough Qualified Units to achieve the Applicable Fraction, which may be anywhere from 20% to 100% of units, as elected in the application, and specified in the Regulatory Agreement.
+To claim the full amount of tax credits allowed under the project's LIHTC award, the owner must have enough qualified units to achieve the applicable fraction, which may be anywhere from 20% to 100% of units, as proposed in the project application, and committed in the Extended Use Agreement.